mikromodular/libmidi/README.md

    UART device.
 Calling this function "drives" the event dispatch system and may result in callback invocation.

+## Implementation Notes

+* **Note On/Off** Some devices do not seem to send note off messages.
+Rather, they send note on messages with a velocity of zero.
+Your application should probably account for this by checking for this condition and delegating to your note off handler.

 ## Current Status

 This library is currently in ALPHA.